 VGA and DVI: You might find some basic monitors that have older ports like video graphics array (VGA) and digital visual interface (DVI).
 For years, VGA was the standard display connection, and it’s still common on projectors and older laptops.
 Older graphics cards are also likely to have a VGA or DVI connection, but this doesn't mean you need an older monitor.
 Adapters like VGA-to-HDMI cables can bridge the gap between old and new ports.
 Additionally, you can always add a USB hub if you want to connect multiple accessories to a basic monitor.

 Computer monitor prices vary depending on the type, style, size, and specifications of each model.
 Samsung's range reflects this variety with models that start at around $150 and go up to more than $1,000.

-Inexpensive: Below $250, Samsung monitors are small (around 24 inches) and basic.
+Below $250, the monitors available are small (around 24 inches) and basic.
 Refresh rates come in at the standard 60 Hz.
 While you can find some larger screens, the resolutions tend to be limited to 1080p.

-Expensive: Above $500, Samsung has several high-end monitors oriented for better performance.
+Above $500, you’ll find several high-end monitors oriented for better performance.
 There are some 32-inch 4K monitors meant for gaming.
 If you need something that's really big, Samsung’s 34- to 49-inch screens cost around $800 to $1,000.

 A. Anything larger than 24 inches is preferable for casual gaming.
 Most serious gamers are more concerned about refresh rates and screen resolutions, but something around 32 inches is more than enough for hardcore gaming and everyday use.

-A. The stand a monitor comes with is usually more than enough to provide a stable base on a desk.
-If you want to free up some space, a wall-mounted stand or multi-monitor display lifts the monitor off the desk.
+A. The stand that comes with it is usually more than enough to provide a stable base on a desk.
+Take note of whether it is an adjustable stand, as this may affect your comfort level.
+However, if you want to free up some desk space, a wall-mounted stand or multi-monitor display is a potential solution.